 Here are reminders of substantial posts I’ve added to this blog, which I don’t want to get buried in the archive.
 Usually (but not always) these are research-related, where possible including direct links to gold open access versions of papers I have written or co-written , or green open access versions made freely available via Cardiff University’s open access repository.

 ‘Wicked problems’ are particularly challenging for public services policymakers and for service developers.
 I’ve blogged about them a number of times, including in Some opening thoughts (1) and Some opening thoughts (2).
-Click the link to the paper below for the full text:
+Click the link to the papers below for full texts:

 Work and roles